These refrigerator dill pickles require just 10 minutes of hands on prep work and are great on sandwiches or eaten straight from the jar!

 This recipe is the place to start if you’re new to canning or have never made pickles.
 Refrigerator pickles are vegetables that are pickled in a vinegar solution and simply refrigerated for 1 hour.
 They last for 1 month in the refrigerator, instead of a year or more on the shelf like traditional canned pickles.
-You don’t need any fancy canning equipment or sterilization.
-Not only is it simple, but you’ll also be surprised at the delicious flavor after relatively little effort!

 For this refrigerator dill pickle recipe, you’ll need only a handful of ingredients.
 Here’s what you’ll need:

-- Garlic sounds out the savory palate
+- Garlic brings savory depth

 Ways to eat refrigerator dill pickles